Skip to content Personal Investing

 Important Information

 This material is provided for general and educational purposes only and is not intended to provide legal, tax, or investment advice.
-This material does not provide recommendations concerning investments, investment strategies, or account types; it is not individualized to the needs of any specific investor and is not intended to suggest that any particular investment action is appropriate for you, nor is it intended to serve as the primary basis for investment decision-making.
+This material does not provide recommendations concerning investments, investment strategies, or account types; it is not individualized to the needs of any specific investor and is not intended to suggest that any particular investment action is appropriate for you.
 Any tax-related discussion contained in this material, including any attachments/links, is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding any tax penalties or (ii) promoting, marketing, or recommending to any other party any transaction or matter addressed herein.
 Please consult your independent legal counsel and/or professional tax advisor regarding any legal or tax issues raised in this material.

 View investment professional background on FINRA's BrokerCheck.